Coltness: East Coltness

 The larger of the two areas of Coltness, is the eastern half.
 Following the path of Coltness Road from its boundary with Cambusnethan, it proceeds almost level for approximately 1+1/2 mi before descending the steep South Calder Water Valley where it meets the main artery of West Coltness, North Dryburgh Road.
 The housing estate of Branchalwood, built in the 1960s, contains detached and semi-detached bungalows and marks the boundary of East Coltness.

 East Coltness has several bus services, with First Glasgow service number 241 running every 10 minutes from Cleland to Motherwell and First Glasgow number 93 from Coltness to Carbarns.
 Cleland service number 248 ran by McGill's to Coatbridge (248).
 There is also a once daily return express service in the peak hours to Glasgow operated by First Glasgow (X11).

 Schools in Coltness include Calderbridge Primary (created by the joining of Lammermoor Primary and Coltness Primary in 2010), Saint Aidan's RC Primary and Coltness High School.

 Two churches are located on Coltness Road, St. Marks Church of Scotland, and St. Aidans RC Church.

 Commerce in the suburb is mainly located in the eastern side, with convenience stores located in housing areas, as well as hairdressers and takeaway foods.
 A petrol station, tool hire company, two supermarkets, a bakery and a pharmacy are located on Coltness Road.
-The former Cascade Bar closed in 2009 and was converted into a Tesco Express supermarket.